-We have seen it many times and, sadly, have participated in it ourselves over the years: short-term teams happily filing off an airplane in a developing country in their matching t-shirts ready to "help the poor people."
+We have seen it many times and, sadly, have participated in it ourselves over the years: short-term teams happily filing off an airplane in a developing country in matching t-shirts ready to "help the poor people."
 We fully believe there is a right way and a wrong way to carry out short term missions.
-We base our ideals on the dozens of trips and hundreds of hours observing how team actions impact natives plus many more hours discussing these issues with in-country missionaries and ex-pats who deal with the fall-out of badly executed short term trips.
+We base our ideals on dozens of trips and hundreds of hours observing how team actions impact local people and many hours discussing these issues with in-country missionaries and ex-pats who must deal with the fall-out of badly executed short term trips.
 Through all of this, we have compiled a set of values that we believe all of our teams should weave into their trip planning.
-This is by no means a comprehensive list, but it is a good place to start if you want your team to be transformed emotionally and spiritually while making a positive impact on the people group they visit and not causing undue harm.
+What follows is by no means a comprehensive list, but it is a good place to start if you want your team to be prepared emotionally and spiritually to make a positive impact on the people group they visit and not cause undue harm.

 We refuse to promote paternalism.
 This means we will not do for others what they can readily do for themselves.
 Sure, there are times where a specific skill set can be used to improve the lives of others in developing countries; but, more times than not, teams can and should use their time, talents, and resources to help those same people be equipped to sustain themselves.

-We glean as much direction and guidance as possible from people who live in the countries we are visiting.
-They are the experts - we aren't!
-We have relationships with people who know the native culture far better than we ever will; therefore, they serve as our resources as we plan our trips.
-Every conversation regarding team activities will start and end with "how can we help without hurting?" and no one can answer that question more thoroughly than a full-time resident with a heart called to serve that people group.
+We glean as much direction and guidance as possible from people who live in the countries being visited.
+They are the experts after all!
+We rely on the organizations on the ground who are working directly with the local people and have an understanding of the local culture to suggest activities for our teams and to serve as our resources for information as we plan our trips.
+Every conversation regarding team activities starts and ends with "how can we help without hurting?" and no one can answer that question more thoroughly than a full-time resident with a heart called to serve that people group.